-Furthermore, research conducted at the University of Washington in 2019 showed a 41 percent increased risk of non-Hodgkin’s lymphoma among agricultural workers who were exposed to glyphosate, compared with people who never were exposed, or were exposed infrequently.
+Furthermore, research conducted at the University of Washington in 2019 showed a 41 percent increased risk of non-Hodgkin’s lymphoma among agricultural workers exposed to glyphosate compared with people who were never exposed or were exposed infrequently.

-Whether you spray Roundup on your lawn on a regular basis—as many people do—to keep the weeds in check, or you work as a commercial farmer who sprays volumes of Roundup on acres and acres of crops, if you have been exposed to this herbicide and have developed cancer, you are very likely a candidate to join the MDL in a lawsuit against Bayer.
+Whether you spray Roundup on your lawn on a regular basis—as many people do—to keep the weeds in check, or you work as a commercial farmer who sprays volumes of Roundup on acres and acres of crops, if you have been exposed to this herbicide and have developed cancer, a Roundup weed killer cancer lawsuit lawyer may be able to help you join the MDL in a lawsuit against Bayer.

 Bayer, now the owner of Roundup manufacturer Monsanto, has been named as a defendant in more than 18,000 lawsuits filed by plaintiffs who have developed cancer as a result of their exposure to the popular weed killer.

-Three Roundup weed killer cancer lawsuits were deemed bellwether trials—a judicial procedure that acts as a test trial to help other lawyers with similar cases determine if they are viable for pursuing in court.
-Juries in all three bellwether trials ruled in favor of plaintiffs.
+Three Roundup lawsuits were deemed bellwether trials—a judicial procedure that acts as a test trial to help other lawyers with similar cases determine if they are viable for pursuing in court.
+Juries in all three bellwether trials ruled in favor of the plaintiffs.
 Bayer is appealing the decisions.

 Multidistrict litigation (MDL) was ordered, consolidating all pending cases in a shared discovery process.
-The court will evaluate and decide each case independent of the others in the MDL.
+The court will evaluate and decide each case independently of the others in the MDL.

 Massive jury awards in these cases were amplified by punitive damages imposed by the courts in an effort to send a loud and unmistakably clear message to manufacturers that corporate profits must always take a back seat to consumer health and well-being.